barbaralba's translation of the new testament

 "To make them strong enough to use as an army against them."

-"And it will be the most arrogant of all armies for it will march with no weapons of murder but the weapon of understanding.
+“And it will be the most arrogant of all armies for it will march with no weapons of murder but the weapon of understanding.
 We will simply no longer believe them.
-Like in tribes of our forefathers.
-Ignore them until they fade away.
-The slowest and most patient torture that allows the new soldier to love his enemy and be patient with their ignorance."
+Like in tribes before our forefathers.
+Ignore the mad men until they fade away.
+The slowest and most patient torture that allows the new soldier to love his enemy and be patient with their ignorance.”

 "I love you, Fau."